-Under specified circumstances, spouses may use a simplified financial statement (Judicial Council Form FL-155) in place of the Income and Expense Declaration and its accompanying pages (Judicial Council Form FL-150).
+A Simplified Financial Statement can be used when filing for divorce in the State of California.
+This form discloses a party’s income and expenses.
+Under specified circumstances, spouses may use the simplified financial statement (Judicial Council Form FL-155) in place of the Income and Expense Declaration and its accompanying pages (Judicial Council Form FL-150).

-You are eligible to use a California Simplified Financial Statement only if
+You are eligible to use a the form only if you meet the following criteria:

 - Neither you or your spouse is requesting spousal support or a modification of spousal support;